 In June, 2008, the branch moved into a spacious new building, built on land donated by Mr. J. W. McDonald before his death.
 In addition to the library's collections, we now offer meeting room space and a computer lab for classes of up to ten participants.

-Read the latest news on the construction of our new Martin Luther King Jr. Branch
+Read the latest news on the construction of our new Martin Luther King Jr. Branch in Alexandria, LA.

 The Martin Branch of the Rapides Parish Library System is a landmark in the Pineville community.
 In 1950, the children of Mildred B. Martin endowed the library in her honor.
 Mrs. Martin was the wife of prominent Pineville businessman Roy O. Martin, Sr., and through the continuing generosity of the Martin family, the library has expanded its building and made extensive renovations.